shijiema/TenpinBowling/README.md

 * We will not provide scores for intermediate frames

 ## The Solution
-    Solutions are provided in a Java class called BowlingGame.
+    Solutions are provided in a Java class called learning.services.BowlingGame.

     Two solutions are provided, one is for assignment.
 It is defined as a class method, which takes in an array of rolling result, and calculates out the total score.